-Classical Science, Math, and Logic courses for Upper School students in six grade and up are offered on Thursdays.
-This is in addition to the four courses offered on Mondays.
-Though Thursday courses are offered á la carte, Monday enrollment is required to be eligible.
+Classical Science, Math, Logic, and U.S. History courses for students in sixth grade and up are typically offered on Thursdays.
+This is in addition to the required courses offered on Mondays.
+Though Thursday courses are offered à la carte, Monday enrollment is required to be eligible.
 A hallmark of classical education is the value placed on the interrelation of knowledge.
 The solid, shared foundation in Latin, classics, literature, and composition create a unique fellowship of learning for Thursday’s upper school studies.
 Read more about the classical approach to math and science here.
-Classes are offered between 8:00/8:30 AM and 1:30/3:00 PM, depending on each year’s specific schedule.
+Classes are offered between 8:15/8:30 AM and 1:30 PM, depending on each year’s specific schedule.

 Exact schedule TBD based on student enrollment.

-This is the tentative schedule at this time.
+These are the tentative 2026-2027 offerings.
 If you would like HLN to offer an additional course for your child, reach out to the Directors.

 Click here to view a complete HLN Scope & Sequence.